phan/phan/internal/CLI-HELP.md

  -C, --color, --no-color
   Add colors to the outputted issues.
-  This is recommended for only the default --output-mode ('text')
+  This is recommended for only --output-mode=text (the default) and 'verbose'

   [--color-scheme={default,code,light,eclipse_dark,vim}]
     This (or the environment variable PHAN_COLOR_SCHEME) can be used to set the color scheme for emitted issues.